mozman/ezdxf/docs/source/drawing.rst

     Delete paper space layout *name* and all its entities.
 Available only for DXF version AC1015 or newer, AC1009 supports only one paper space and you can't delete it.

+.. method:: Drawing.add_image_def(key, filename, size_in_pixel)

+    Add an :class:`ImageDef` entity to the drawing (objects section). `key` is a unique key as string, `filename` is the image file name as relative or absolute path and `size_in_pixel` is the image size in pixel as (x, y) tuple.
+    To avoid dependencies to external packages, ezdxf can not determine the image size by itself.
+Returns a :class:`ImageDef` entity which is needed to create an image reference, see :ref:`tut_image`.

 .. method:: Drawing.save()

     Write drawing to file-system by using the :attr:`~Drawing.filename` attribute